 It has been a busy year for the team at SpeechVive.
 We've created a stream-lined calibration software that allows trained specialists a higher level of accuracy when calibrating devices.
 The software has been tested and proven effective in a variety of clinical settings.

 Now, we're creating a web-based telehealth platform that integrates video and audio capabilities and makes calibrating SpeechVive devices remotely a reality.
-This project is part of a NIH funded research grant to investigate the use of telehealth for calibration and use of the SpeechVive.

 Recently, I had a doctor ask me about using a voice amplifier instead of SpeechVive.

 I rarely recommend voice amplifiers in my practice.
 A lot of SLPs use the phrase “garbage in, garbage out” when referring to them.